-Type of password Features Power-on password Type the password to complete the system startup.
-All choices are available on the Configuration/Setup Utility main menu.
-Administrator password No password is required to complete the system startup.
-Type the password to access the Configuration/Setup Utility program.
-All choices are available on the Configuration/Setup Utility main menu.
-Administrator and power-on password You can type either password to complete the system startup.
+Type of password Features Administrator and power-on password You can type either password to complete the system startup.
 The administrator password provides access to all choices on the Configuration/Setup Utility main menu.
 You can set, change, or delete both the administrator and power-on passwords and allow a power-on password to be changed by the user.
 The power-on password provides access to a limited set of choices on the Configuration/Setup Utility main menu.
 This limited access might include changing or deleting the power-on password.